 A. None of the apes at the sanctuary are able to be released into the wild.
 They were all raised in captivity by humans and lack the basic survival skills that would have been taught to them by their chimpanzee or orangutan mothers in the wild.
 And unfortunately, the rainforests and wild habitats are rapidly disappearing due to the palm oil trade, logging, and mining.
 Therefore, we provide permanent lifetime care to all of the residents at the sanctuary.

 Q. Do you have Bubbles, Michael Jackson’s pet chimpanzee?

 A. Yes, Bubbles is a resident at the Center for Great Apes.

 Q. How is the Center for Great Apes Funded?

 A. The Center is a 501(c)(3) nonprofit organization, receives no government funding, and relies solely on the generosity of its members, private donors, and grants from animal welfare foundations.
 Donations made to the sanctuary are tax deductible as provided by law.

 Q. How can I help the Center for Great Apes?

 A. You can help the sanctuary in many ways!
-It is expensive to care for 45 orangutan and chimpanzee residents so monetary donations are always needed and appreciated.
+It is expensive to care for over 50 orangutan and chimpanzee residents so monetary donations are always needed and appreciated.
 You could also support the sanctuary by volunteering, collecting wish list items, setting up and manning informational booths at local festivals or events.
 In addition, you could help by holding a fundraiser or spreading the word about the sanctuary and the important work we do.

 A. I am interested in volunteering.
 What do I need to do?